Owner, Design Eighteen

 Graphic Designer | Web Designer | Scuba Instructor

 A chance opening as a trainee in a design studio in Chennai was where he started out first in graphic design.
 Two years later, he had progressed to join as a Visualizer in The New Indian Express, Bangalore.
 Remembered as the ‘best workplace he had been in’, Ranjit spent a few years at Express, improving his writing skill too, maybe something to be expected from being surrounded by eminent journalists.
-Moving into the IT sector at the IT boom time in Bangalore, web design was another skill he picked up and was part of the founding group at Cicada Media Consultants, a growing media consultancy.
+Moving into the IT sector at the IT boom time in Bangalore, web design was another skill he picked up.
 5 years on, he decided to venture on his own, starting Design Eighteen from a home office.
-A short work experience with the Maa Bozell Group, gave the impetus to move into outsourced design.
-Design Eighteen then focused more on overseas clients, with varied clientele from US, UK, Ireland and even countries like Czechoslovakia.
+A short work experience with a large advertising group gave the impetus to move into outsourced design.
+Design Eighteen then focused more on overseas clients, with varied clientele from US and Europe.

-Over a period of 10 years, working round the clock from any location that had internet access, meant that he could follow his other passions of travelling and scuba diving.
+Over the decades, working round the clock from any location that had internet access, meant that he could follow his other passions of travelling and scuba diving.
 Design and diving went together to enable him to win a deal to train as a Scuba Diving instructor in Bali (read all about it…) Though not able to explore to the maximum the life as a Scuba diving instructor, Ranjit currently teaches scuba diving at Planet Scuba India to enthusiasts in Bangalore and looks forward to the next time he can explore the beauty of the marine world.